bajicdusko/Android-Starter-Kit/README.md

-# This project is DEPRICATED and no longer maintained.
+# This project is DEPRECATED and no longer maintained.
 Instead please check the Kotlin version of the same project.
 Looking for URL?
 Here it is [Kotlin Starter Kit - MVP](https://github.com/bajicdusko/KotlinAndroidStarterKit)

 # Android Starter Kit